-What you do What happens If there is no

-improvement

-Disruptive in class Sat on own/ outside Sent to HT/ parents

-classroom involved

-Rude to an adult (any Time out Sent to HT/ parents

-adult in school) informed

-Tell a lie Lose the right to put Adults begin to lose trust

-your story across in you.

-Hurt someone (mild) Miss playtime Miss day of play/ parents

-informed

-Hurt someone (serious) Miss day of play/ parents All privileges removed/

-informed Parents meeting

-Hurt someone (extreme) Excluded Longer exclusion

-Misbehave in a club Letter/email home Not welcome at the club

-Mistreating equipment during or after school Sent to HT Not allowed to use

-equipment and must go

-straight home.
+What you do What happens If there is no improvement Disruptive in class Sat on own/ verbal Sent to HT/ parents warning involved Rude to an adult (any Time out Sent to HT/ parents adult in school) informed Tell a lie Lose the right to put Adults begin to lose trust your story across in you.
+Hurt someone (mild) Time out Miss day of play/ parents informed Hurt someone (serious) Miss day of play/ parents All privileges removed/ informed Parents meeting Hurt someone (extreme) Excluded Longer exclusion Misbehave in a club Letter/email home Not welcome at the club Mistreating equipment Sent to HT Not allowed to use during or after school equipment.